aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-private-access/README.md

   --output table
 ```

-Set the AWS Certificate Manager ARN to use for Zilla Plus via `cdk.json`, in `zilla-plus` `private` `certificate` variable.
+Set the AWS Certificate Manager ARN for Zilla Plus via `cdk.json`, in the `zilla-plus` `private` `certificate` variable.

-Note: if you specify an AWS Certificate Manager certificate ARN, then Zilla Plus will automatically enable AWS Nitro Enclaves for Zilla Plus and use ACM for Nitro Enclaves to install the certificate and seamlessly replace expiring certificates.
+Note: If you specify an AWS Certificate Manager certificate ARN, then Zilla Plus will automatically enable AWS Nitro Enclaves for Zilla Plus and use ACM for Nitro Enclaves to install the certificate and seamlessly replace expiring certificates.

 List all secrets in Secrets Manager: